rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 plausibility given the information from science[^Ladyman2007].
 See the [Outline on the science method](scientific-method.html#is-there-a-universal-scientific-method).

-Maudlin gives clear naturalist attitude at the start of *The Metaphysics within Physics*
+Maudlin gives clear naturalist attitude at the start of *The Metaphysics within Physics*:

 >   [M]etaphysics, insofar as it is concerned with the natural world,
 >   can do no better than to reflect on physics.